base-org/web/apps/base-docs/tutorials/docs/5_shopify-storefront-commerce.md

 Once, you've created a Coinbase Commerce Managed account you can now add the plugin to your Shopify store.

 To add Coinbase Commerce as a payment method on your Shopify store, start by navigating to your admin page at `https://admin.shopify.com/store/<YOUR-STORE-NAME>`.
 Once there, click on Settings , located in the bottom left panel of the screen (or at `https://admin.shopify.com/store/<YOUR-STORE-NAME>settings/general`).
-Then select the “Payments” tab.
+Then select the `Payments` tab.
-Proceed by clicking “Add a payment method” and choose “Search by provider.”
-In the search field, type in “Coinbase” and select “Coinbase Commerce” from the results.
+Proceed by clicking `Add a payment method` and choose `Search by provider`.
+In the search field, type in `Coinbase` and select `Coinbase Commerce` from the results.
-Click "Install" and you should be redirected to Coinbase Commerce with aprompt log into your Coinbase account.
-Finally, click "Activate" to enable the Coinbase Commerce plugin.
+Click `Install` and you should be redirected to Coinbase Commerce with aprompt log into your Coinbase account.
+Finally, click `Activate` to enable the Coinbase Commerce plugin.

 ### Create a Storefront